-The Executive Committee considers and approved policies, goals, strategies, operational plans, investment projects, budgets and administrative powers of the Company for the year 2022 for submission to the Board of Directors for approval and monitor and supervise the Company's business operations to comply
+The Executive Committee considers and approved policies, goals, strategies, operational plans, investment projects, budgets and administrative powers of the Company for the year 2022 for submission to the Board of Directors for approval and monitor and supervise the Company's business operations to comply with the policies, goals, strategies, operational plans, investment projects and the annual budget 2022 approved by the Board of Directors to be efficient and conducive to business conditions.
+Ready to give advice and advice on management to senior management.
+And to report the operating results to the Board of Directors meeting for acknowledgment.

-In 2021, Executive Committee supervise and approve the matter related to the operations of the company such as
+In 2022, Executive Committee supervise and approve the matter related to the operations of the company such as

-1.)
-Consider approving the sales from 100-300 million baht by considered a total of 7 projects

-2.)
-Consider setting guidelines on taking legal actions in 3 case.

-- In the case the company has become a plaintiff or defendant in the civil case with the capital exceed 10 million baht.

-- In the case the company has become a plaintiff or defendant in the criminal cases.

-3.)
-Consider and approve the change in the shareholding of Patkol Indonesia for the refrigeration business to 86%.
+- 1.)
+Consider approving the sales from 100-300 million baht by considered a total of 10 projects - 2.)
+Consider setting guidelines on taking legal actions in 2 case. - In the case the company has become a plaintiff or defendant in the civil case with the capital exceed 10-30 million baht. - In the case the company has become a plaintiff or defendant in the criminal cases with the capital exceed 10 30 million baht or criminal cases with imprisonment. - 3.)
+Consider and approve to appointed the Subsidiaries Directors, there wer Heat Away Company Limited, S Panel Company Limited, Patkol Ice Solutions Company Limited, Patkol Trading Company Limited and Tygienic Company Limited. - 4.)

-4.)
-Consider and approve the increase in the authority to pay and the authority to approve online transactions of Patkol Public Company Limited and the authority to pay by any director of Patkol Vietnam.

-5.)
-Consider and approve the addition of directors in Patkol Group, both domestically and internationally to be flexible in work.

-6.)
 Consider screening all types of the jobs presented to the Board of Director except the job under the responsibility and/or authority of Sub-committees of the company to become the screener to present to the Board of Director directly.

-- To consider and approve the proposal for projects worth more than 300 million baht to the Board of Directors for further approval for 4 projects.

-- Consider and approve project guarantees for affiliated companies of Patkol Group (Tygenic Company Limited)

-- Consider and approve the change in the Company's dividend payment policy to "not less than 30 percent of net profit after tax.
-(Part belonging to the parent company according to the consolidated financial statements) unless there is a necessity or a reasonable cause that cannot be paid."

-- To consider and approve the arrangement of the Extraordinary General Meeting of Shareholders in case of moving the ice machine business to a subsidiary in the Patkol Group.